jgwmaxwell/liquid-elixir/README.md

 end
 ```

-You can start the application as a children to your app:
+You can start the application as a child to your app:

 ```elixir
 children = [